abd-abdur/Remote_Work_Impact_Analysis/README.md

 1. Are certain demographic groups more likely to telework?
 2. What is the correlation between weekly telework hours and age?
 3. Which job categories and industries have the highest telework participation?
+4. How does industry impact telework participation and hours?
-4. Are full-time employees more likely to telework than part-time employees?
+5. Are full-time employees more likely to telework than part-time employees?
-5. What is the distribution of telework hours among full-time and part-time workers?
+6. What is the distribution of telework hours among full-time and part-time workers?

 ## Key Insights